-Our brain is programmed to regulate and produce sensory experiences like smell, touch, taste, see, or listening.
-But people born with sensory development disorders like autism benefit from sensory rooms to improve learning.
+Our brain is programmed to regulate and produce sensory experiences like smell, touch, taste, seeing, or listening.
+However, people born with sensory development disorders like autism benefit from sensory rooms to improve learning.

 For those people, sensory stimuli can generate negative responses.
-Thus, if you have specially-abled students in your class who have sensory disorders, you can help them with a sensory room.
+Thus, if you have specially-abled students in your class with sensory disorders, you can help them with a sensory room.

 A quiet space studded with captivating lights, cozy swings, and soothing sounds.
 It is a calming area for sensory-challenged children to burn off their excess energy.

-So, let’s move ahead to know all about sensory rooms and how to set up one in your school.
+So, let’s learn about sensory rooms and how to set up one in your school.

 Related Reading: The Learning Zone Model: A Complete Guide to the Zones of Learning